 Not exactly.
 Like melatonin, foods high in tryptophan can make you sleepy.
 However, that turkey coma has less to do with the turkey, specifically, and more to do with eating a variety of other foods that also contain tryptophan.
 Thanksgiving is a tryptophan gold mine.
 There is no more tryptophan in turkey than in other commonly served meats, like chicken and beef.
 Plus, tryptophan can really only make you tired, immediately, if it’s eaten or taken without any other amino acids.
 And the protein in turkey contains plenty of other amino acids.

 In all reality, other foods—like dairy (a common ingredient in Thanksgiving dishes)—contain more tryptophan.
 Furthermore, foods containing carbs also help produce serotonin and tryptophan.
-Oftentimes, carb-rich Thanksgiving side dishes are also the reason why you feel sleepy.
+Oftentimes, carb-rich Thanksgiving side dishes contribute to why you feel sleepy.
 Serotonin is responsible for drowsiness, so it’s no surprise that most of us crave a nap before pumpkin pie.
 The more you know.

 As mentioned, the body uses tryptophan to help make melatonin and serotonin.
 Melatonin helps regulate our sleep-wake cycles, and serotonin is known to help regulate appetite, sleep, mood, and more.
 When you eat (or supplement) L-tryptophan, your body absorbs it and converts it into serotonin.
 Serotonin transmits signals between your nerve cells and also narrows (constricts) blood vessels.
 The amount of serotonin in the brain can affect mood.
 Beyond the brain, the liver can also use tryptophan.
 This is where it produces niacin (vitamin B3).
 We need niacin for energy metabolism and DNA production.